MZelawat/Data-Engineering-Project-Beginner-Part1/Readme.md

     1.Extracts data from a CSV file

-    2.Transforms it using SQL
+    2.Transforms it using SQL via Python script

-    3.Loads it into PostgreSQL
+    3.Loads it into PostgreSQL database

 ![](https://github.com/MZelawat/Data-Engineering-Project-Beginner-Part1/blob/main/ETL.jpg)